-- Describe the types of existing surfaces onsite (i.e., pervious or impervious) and the surface areas of each.
-Identify the appropriate runoff coefficient for each surface type/area, and identify the way the stormwater from each surface currently drains (i.e., combined sewer system, separate sewers, direct discharge, overland flow, etc.).
+Describe the types of existing surfaces onsite (i.e., pervious or impervious) and the surface areas of each.
+Identify the appropriate runoff coefficient for each surface type/area, and identify the way the stormwater from each surface currently drains (combined sewer system, separate sewers, direct discharge, overland flow, etc.).
 Present information in a table format.
-See Worksheet 1 in the attached matrix for guidance. - Describe any changes to the above surfaces and drainage patterns that would result in both the future No-Action Scenario and the future With-Action Scenario.
+See Worksheet 1 in the attached matrix for guidance.

+- Describe any changes to the above surfaces and drainage patterns that would result in both the future No-Action Scenario and the future With-Action Scenario.
 Present information in a table format.
 See Worksheet 1 in the attached matrix for guidance.
-Include a discussion of how stormwater would be managed on the site (i.e., retention, detention, etc.). - Determine the volume and peak discharge rates of storm water expected from the site in the future With-Action Scenario for a range of rainfall events (combine this number with sanitary flow rates and volume if located within a combined sewer system area to determine total flows resulting from proposed project).
-DEP provides a matrix that may be used as a template See Worksheet 2 in the attached matrix for guidance.
-The matrix enables the applicant to determine the change in flows and volumes to the combined or separate storm sewer system expected with the proposed project and the related increases in flows and volumes at the outfalls serving the drainage area and discharging to specific waterbodies.
+Include a discussion of how stormwater would be managed on the site (retention, detention, etc.). - Determine the volume and peak discharge rates of stormwater expected from the site in the future With-Action Scenario for a range of rainfall events (combine this number with sanitary flow rates and volume if located within a combined sewer system area to determine total flows resulting from proposed project).
+DEP provides a matrix that may be used are template.
+See Worksheet 2 in the attached matrix for guidance.
+The matrix enables the aprilo not to determine the change in flows and volumes to the combined or s parate storm sewer system expected with the proposed project and the related increases in flows and volumes at the outfalls serving the drainage area and discharging to specific waterbodies.

-The goal of the matrix is to determine new volumes entering the combined or separate sewer system and compare those to the existing conditions.
-If the matrix analysis shows either (1) an increase of 2 percent or more over existing conditions for dry and wet weather flows from the proposed site for any rainfall event that would discharge to a drainage area of concern (identified in the following maps of the Jamaica Bay watershed and certain drainage areas); or (2) an increase of 5 percent or more over existing conditions for dry and wet weather flows from the proposed project site for any rainfall event in all other drainage areas, then the matrix should be reviewed by DEP.
-DEP will work with the lead agency to determine whether further modeling is necessary to evaluate the magnitude of impacts to a receiving waterbody (see Section 330, "Detailed Assessment Methods," below).
-If the matrix indicates the increase in dry and wet weather flows would not surpass these thresholds, no further analysis is needed.
-It should be noted that the need for further analysis is highly dependent on the location of the proposed project, as even a 5% increase in dry and wet weather flows may not necessitate detailed review.
+The goal of the matrix is to determine new volumes emering the combined or separate sewer system and compare those to the existing conditions of the matrix analysis shows either (1) an increase of 2 percent or more over existing conditions for dr (and wet weather flows from the proposed site for any rainfall event but would discharge to a dramage area of concern (identified in the following maps of the Januaica Bay watershee and certain drainage areas); or (2) an increase of 5 percent or more over existing conditions for dry and wet weather flows from the proposed project are for any rainfall event he all other drainage areas, then the matrix should be reviewed by DEP.
+DEP will worn with the lead agency to determine whether further modeling is necessary to evaluate the magnitude of impacts to a receiving waterbody (see Section 330, "betailed Analysis Jechniques," below).
+If the matrix indicates the increase in dry and we weather flows would not surpass these thresholds, no further analysis is needed in should be noted that the need for further analysis is highly dependent on the location of the proposed project as even a 5% increase in dry and wet weather flows may not necessitate detailed review.

-It should be noted that if BMPs, approved by DEP and in compliance with DOB requirements, would be incorporated into the project, further analysis may not be required.
-Therefore, applicants are encouraged to incorporate BMPs into the project's site planning early on, whenever possible.
-Note that the DEC SPDES permit for construction activities in separately sewered areas that disturb one acre of ground or more requires development and use of an SWPPP that includes erosion and sedimentation controls and post-construction stormwater BMPs.
-The SWPPP should be submitted to DEP.
+It should be noted that if Blocs, oproved by DEP and in compliance with DOB requirements, which be morporated into the project, further analysis may not be required.
+Therefore, applicants are encouraged to interporate BMPs into the project's site planning early on, whenever possible.
+Note that the NYSDEC SPDES permit for construction activities in separately severed areas that disturb one acre of ground or more requires development and use of an CWPPP that includes erosion and sedimentation controls and post-construction stormwater BMPs.
+The SWAPP should be submitted to DEP.